-“We aim to build both students’ skills and confidence before they enter the exam hall.”Bethan Edwards, Curriculum Maths Specialist, Third Space Learning
+“We aim to build both students’ skills and confidence before they enter the exam hall.”Bethan Edwards, Secondary Maths Curriculum Specialist, Third Space Learning

-We worked with students from a range of ages and abilities in our pilot schools, and found that this programme was particularly successful with students in categories that will no doubt already be familiar to you.
+We work with students from a range of ages and abilities in our secondary schools, and found that this programme is particularly successful with students in categories that will no doubt already be familiar to you: